Cloud Function Call Methods

 - Created an HTTP cloud function

-- Configured the HTTP Access Service and custom domain
+- Configured HTTP access service and custom domain

 - Obtained the function's access URL

-- Go to Function Details: After the function is created successfully, click the function name to go to the details page.
+- Enter Function Details: After the function is created successfully, click the function name to enter the details page

-- Configure the access path: On the function configuration page, locate the "HTTP Access Service Path" option and click "Go to Settings".
+- Configure Access Path: Find the "HTTP Access Service Path" option on the function configuration page and click "Go to Settings"

-💡 Note: For detailed HTTP Access Service configuration methods, see the HTTP Access Service documentation.
+💡 Tip: For detailed HTTP access service configuration methods, please refer to HTTP Access Service Documentation.

 Fetch API